+The review will not review any new complaints at this stage.
+New complaints must be dealt with from stage 1 of the procedure.

-- o the complainant's view that the decision has not been adequately explained. - 3.6 The review process cannot be used to consider cases where the complaint was not dealt with in accordance with published time-scales.
-That would require a fresh complaint to be made. - 3.7 The Governing Body has decided that any review should be conducted in writing only because - face-to-face hearings can be emotive and stressful for complainants and staff; - if there is a hearing, there would need to be an opportunity for cross-examination and, to be successful, this might require a level of chairing skills for which few governing bodies are trained; - o while being potentially stressful, there is nothing inherent in a face-to-face hearing that can add value to consideration of the complaint; - there should be no new evidence in support of the complaint that cannot be aired in writing; - the only points for consideration will be the complainant's concern about how the complaint had been handled and all such points can be written down and considered without the need for a hearing.
+- 3.6 The review process cannot be used to consider cases where the complaint was not dealt with in accordance with published time-scales.
+That would require a fresh complaint to be made. - 3.7 The Governing Body has decided that any review should be conducted in writing only because:

+face-to-face hearings can be emotive and stressful for complainants and staff;

+if there is a hearing, there would need to be an opportunity for cross-examination and, to be successful, this might require a level of chairing skills for which few governing bodies are trained:

+while being potentially stressful, there is nothing inherent in a face-to-face hearing that can add value to consideration of the complaint;

+there should be no new evidence in support of the complaint that cannot be aired in writing;

+the only points for consideration will be the complainant's concern about how the complaint had been handled and all such points can be written down and considered without the need for a hearing.

-Composition of Appeals Review Committee
+Composition of Review Panel

-- 3.8 The Clerk will convene the Appeals Review Committee comprising 3 or 5 members who have had no prior involvement with the complaint or the causes of the compliant.
-Members of the Appeals Review Committee will elect a chair from among themselves and they will use a simple majority vote to do so. - 3.9 An LA adviser may be invited to the meeting, at the discretion of the governors, to give procedural advice only.
+- 3.8 The Clerk will convene a Review Panel comprising 3 or 5 members who have had no prior involvement with the complaint or the causes of the complaint.
+Members of the Review Panel will elect a chair from among themselves and they will use a simple majority vote to do so.
+If there are fewer than 3 school Governors available the clerk will source any suitably skilled and independent Governors from another school's Governing Body. - 3.9 An LA adviser may be invited to the meeting, at the discretion of the governors, to give procedural advice only.